aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 While vex files drive both the correlator and observing stations, the vex files created by scheduling software such as `sched` or `pysched` don't contain all the information needed by the correlator.
 For example, it is missing the `$CLOCKS` and `$EOP` sections as these are not known at time of scheduling.
-Furthermore, it is missing the appropiate `$THREADS`,  and or `$BITSTREAMS` sections as stations do not use this information directly.
+Furthermore, it is missing the appropriate `$THREADS`,  and or `$BITSTREAMS` sections as stations do not use this information directly.

 In the sfxc distribution there is a program called `prepare_vex.py` which take an observing vex file created by `(py)sched` and adds these missing sections to the vex file.
 It will
 - Add a `$CLOCKS` section with all delays and rates set to zero
-- Fetch eop information from the [internet](ftps://gdc.cddis.eosdis.nasa.gov/vlbi/gsfc/ancillary/solve_apriori/usno_finals.erp) and create an `$EOP` section
+- Fetch EOP information from the [internet](ftps://gdc.cddis.eosdis.nasa.gov/vlbi/gsfc/ancillary/solve_apriori/usno_finals.erp) and create an `$EOP` section
-- Create `$THREADS` based on a set of hearistics, these heuristics know about the standard thread mappings of the DBBC2 (i.e. most EVN stations), VLBA, KVN, and e-merlin out-stations.
+- Create `$THREADS` based on a set of heuristics, these heuristics know about the standard thread mappings of the DBBC2 (i.e. most EVN stations), VLBA, KVN, and e-merlin out-stations.
 However, because these are simply a set of heuristics it is possible that it will produce an incorrect `$THREADS` mapping.
 Furthermore, the script will not create `$BITSTREAMS` sections.